tbrianjones/raspberry-pi-i2c-bus/README.md

 -----------------------------
 - not sure how to trigger the accelerometer to start producing data. i currently need to trigger it with a third party c app ( ../LSM303DLHC/LSM303 ).
 - change naming convention in classes to follow read/write to boards, and get/set within classes
+- rewrite read long, short, byte so they only require the first register location, msb
+	- the rest can be inferred and follow the msb )
+	- change names so they are all by type ( short => 16bit, long => 24bit )

 notes about using this library